clobrano/blog/content/posts/2022-04-30-kernel-devel-with-vm.md

 ## Step3: Make a change
 This is the purpose of my kernel patch, but since not everyone has a Telit LN920 modem to test this, let's make instead a dummy change, just for the sake of seeing our changes loaded at runtime.

-The target will be the module for _USB Driver for GSM modems_ which is called "option" (needless to say that's a terrible name if you want to google it), located under _/drivers/usb/serial_ folder, and needs to be enabled in the **.config** file.
+The target will be the module **USB Driver for GSM modems** which is called "option" (needless to say that's a terrible name if you want to google it), located under _/drivers/usb/serial_ folder, and needs to be enabled in the **.config** file.

 Enabling it might look complex the first time, but it's pretty easy

 - Run `$ make menuconfig` to show an **ncurses** based menu.
-- Search - pressing slash ("/") - `CONFIG_USB_SERIAL_OPTION` and press "1" in order to jump to "USB Serial Converter support".
+- Press slash ("/") to search `CONFIG_USB_SERIAL_OPTION` and then press "1" in order to jump to "USB Serial Converter support".
 Press "m" to select it.
 - Search again `CONFIG_USB_SERIAL_OPTION`, pressing "1" the menu will jump to a different field "USB driver for GSM and CDMA modems".
 Press "m" to select it.
 - Exit from menuconfig selecting "exit" in the bottom bar.